grpc/proposal/A71-xds-fallback.md

 Current gRPC xDS implementations only use the first xDS configuration server listed in the bootstrap JSON document.
 Fallback implementation requires changes to use all servers listed in order from highest to lowest priority.
-Priority is assigned based on the server ordering in bootstrap.json.
+Priority is assigned based on server order in bootstrap.json.

 ### Change XdsClient to support fallback within each xDS authority